Message from the Chairman

 - Visit the business units of the company and the domestic and foreign subsidiary companies to review the risk management and internal control systems, the important operational systems and regulations as well as problems and comments of the external auditors and the internal audit team.

-- Review the self–assessment form on anti–corruption measures which have been verified and assessed by the Internal Audit Team to ascertain that there are anti–corruption systems according to the report made in accordance with the Thai Institute of Directors' Private Sector (IOD) self–assessment form.
+- Review the self–assessment form on anti–corruption measures which have been verified and assessed by the Internal Audit Team to ascertain that there are anti–corruption systems according to the report made in accordance with the Thai Institute of Directors Association (IOD) self–assessment form.

 - Perform other actions as required by law or as assigned by the Board of Directors under the consent of the Audit Committee.